diantonioandrea/pacs-second/README.md

 ## Introduction

-This repository presents an implementation of sparse matrices at the MSc level.
+This repository presents a header-only template implementation of sparse matrices.

 It introduces the following class: